foxik/vim-makejob/README.md

 `autocmd BufWritePost *.py :LmakeJob<CR>`

-## Neovim Documentation
+## Vim Documentation
-Part of the goal of _MakeJob_ is to minimize the size of the plugin by using features Neovim already offers whenever possible.
-To that end, if any of what foregoing discussion doesn't make sense, then take a look at the help documentation in Neovim.
+Part of the goal of _MakeJob_ is to minimize the size of the plugin by using features Vim already offers whenever possible.
+To that end, if any of what foregoing discussion doesn't make sense, then take a look at the help documentation in Vim.
 Of particular interest will probably be the following:

 1. `:h make`